descope/terraform-provider-descope/docs/raw/authorization/permission.md

 - Type: `string` (required)

-// Specify a name for the permission.
+A name for the permission.